 In Germany, we have an saying: Copying of your products is the highest form of recognition.
-Only, when I see what the Chinese factories are doing, they use punched plate anodes, and call that mesh.
-For buyers which want the optical illusion only, it's probably ok, but in case you wanted to buy mesh tubes, and get send punched plate anodes, there is something wrong.
+Only, when I see what the Chinese factories are doing, they use punched Anode anodes, and call that mesh.
+For buyers which want the optical illusion only, it's probably ok, but in case you wanted to buy mesh tubes, and get send punched Anode anodes, there is something wrong.
 So we speak out a warning here for this.

 What is mesh?

 The word mesh is by definition for things that are woven into each other.
-With mesh wire, this is what you get with an Emission Labs mesh tube.
-The Chinese are selling so called "mesh tubes", which are solid plate tubes, with very fine holes in the anode.
+With mesh wire, this is what you get with an Emission Labs ®mesh tube.
+The Chinese are selling so called "mesh tubes", which are Solid Plate tubes, with very fine holes in the anode.

 Some sellers try to blow some smoke around it, and call it semi mesh, which word suggests something comparable, but also this is not so.
 The only thing which is the same as real mesh, is the light effect.
-For the rest, it is a solid plate tube, with holes in it.
+For the rest, it is a Solid Plate tube, with holes in it.
 So using honest language I call them fake mesh, so there is no misunderstanding.
 A product is made of mesh, or it is not.
 Same as there is no such thing as a little bit pregnant.

 The special sound of mesh tubes

 This can not be achieved by light effect.
-It can only be reached by low resonance and other mechanical properties of the mesh wire, such as the irregular surface.
+It can only be reached by low resonance and other mechanical properties of the wire mesh, such as the irregular surface.
 Also there is an electrical (and so sound) effect of very small fraction of the electrons initially escaping thought the holes.
 This electrical current is not lost, as the electrons are reflected by the glass, back to the anode.

 The Blue light effect of mesh tubes.